 Amy Bohnert, Ph.D., M.H.S.

 Dr. Bohnert’s research focuses on prescription drug overdose and interventions regarding substance use and related disorders, including brief motivational interventions to improve safe use of opioids among VA patients and to reduce overdose risk among individuals in residential addictions treatment.
 She has led a number of projects related to overdose and prescription drug safety, many aimed at improving care occurring in substance use disorder treatment settings.
 She is also working on analyses of medical records data linked to mortality data in order to improve prescribing practices.
 She has provided scientific guidance to the Governor's Prescription Drug and Opioid Abuse Task Force (MI) and is a member of the core expert group that provided guidance to the CDC in developing its opioid prescribing guidelines for chronic pain.
-Dr. Bohnert serves as chair-elect of IHPI’s Early Career Faculty Advisory Committee (ECFAC).
+She co-directs the Mental Health Innovation, Services and Outcomes Program (MHISO) within the U-M Department of Psychiatry.
+Dr. Bohnert also serves as a member of IHPI’s Early Career Faculty Advisory Council (ECFAC).

 - Ph.D., Public Health, Johns Hopkins University

 Health Services Research & Policy Focus

 My work has focused on the problem of overdoses due to opioid pain medications.
 This is a relatively new area of inquiry because it has developed in response to a recent dramatic increase in the number of overdose deaths due to prescription opioid use in the United States, which occurred concurrently with increased awareness of the importance of managing pain and with changes in pain treatment practices that expanded the use of opioids.
 There are many opportunities to create new knowledge in regards to this problem, so I frequently ask myself: What are the avenues that have the greatest potential to improve health and well being of individuals with chronic pain?